 Natural therapies have been in my life since I was fairly young.
-In those days it was massage.
-I massaged my dad after a hard day at work.
+In those days it was massage I did on my dad after a hard day at work.
 I have many memories of his "ahhh that's the spot ooh that feels better" proclamations.
 Well, that's where massage lay it's roots.
 But don't worry as I won't be walking on your back.
 I then launched a 23 year successful career in electronics and later information systems design as a Systems Analyst.
-I became rather good at getting into how systems worked and where their weaknesses were.
+I became rather good at getting into how systems worked and where their weaknesses were and development need to happen.
 Much time was spent in labs analysing performance and working with systems developers.....developing better, faster, more reliable and more secure computer networks.

 After much reflection and a terrible cycling accident I decided to change the focus in my life to my wellbeing.
 Having made use of lots of massage and acupuncture in my recovery (many thanks to Holly) I enrolled in a rather lengthy but comprehensive course at the Southern School of Natural Therapies.
 That was 2006 and I now hold a certificate (c4) from this school and in hindsight am very grateful for the thoroughness of their course.

 Whilst pursuing these massage therapy studies I chose to undertake a 1 year subject about a Japanese therapy called Shiatsu.
 On the first or maybe the second class, I experienced my first ever treatment using Shiatsu.
 Clumsy, awkward, being administered by a fellow student .... and to say I was hooked would be an understatement.
 Actually, I have never known or felt that level of calm.
 Perhaps a better expression would be presence within my self.
 I left that class feeling so at peace and so alive that it actually took a day or so to reach a realisation that I simply must know how this is possible.
 I passed those subjects with high distinction and to this day keep in touch with my teacher Barbara.
 We touched on something very deep.